 The Anne Frank House does have a cloak room where you can store your coat, umbrella, smaller bag, etc. However, they will not allow entry of anything larger than a sheet of paper—a backpack, shopping bags, suitcase, etc. And, oh look, you’ve just missed your time slot.

 The Anne Frank House is small, compact, and not easy to navigate.
-The stairs are tight, old, and very steep, and more than a couple of people in there at the same time will feel crowded.
+The stairs are tight, old, and very steep, and more than a couple of people in here at the same time will feel crowded.
 Arrive with nothing at all or a small purse so you can get right on in without issue.

 8. Explore the Jordaan after your visit